 Distracted Driving Accidents

-In 2018, Almost 14% of the 2841 fatalities from distracted driving occurred in Texas.
-The Texas Department of Transportation reported 394 deaths in 95,572 distracted driving crashes on Texas roadways.
+The 2019 NHTSA report found that 3142 people lost their lives due to distracted driving in the United States that year.
+Additionally, the Texas Department of Transportation reported 394 deaths in 95,572 distracted driving crashes on Texas roadways.
 From cell phones to simply not paying attention, it only takes a split second of being distracted for an accident to occur.
 If you have been the victim of a distracted driving accident, call Simmons and Fletcher, P.C. for a free consultation with our attorneys.

 Types of Distracted Driving